Judge rejects Justice Dept. bid to short circuit defamation case brought by woman who accused Trump of rape

-Carroll sued Trump over that denial in New York in November, and last month, the Justice Department moved the case to federal court and asked a judge to substitute the U.S. government as the defendant in place of Trump.
+Carroll sued Trump over that denial in New York in November, and last month, the Justice Department moved the case to federal court and asked a judge to substitute the U.S. government as the defendant.
 The department argued Trump was “acting within the scope of his office as President of the United States” when he disputed Carroll’s allegations.

 Justice Dept. intervenes on behalf of Trump in defamation case brought by woman who accused him of rape

-The maneuver was a first step in a bid to short circuit the case.
+The maneuver was a bid to short circuit the case.
 If the judge had done what the Justice Department asked, government lawyers could then have invoked the notion of “sovereign immunity” — which prohibits lawsuits against the government — to end the case.

 “The President of the United States is not an ‘employee of the Government’ within the meaning of the relevant statutes,” the judge wrote.
 “Even if he were such an ‘employee,’ President Trump’s allegedly defamatory statements concerning Ms. Carroll would not have been within the scope of his employment.”